WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Limitations

 \section{Limitations}

 \paragraph{Spurious preferences.} \textsc{WildFeedback} is designed to align language models with in-situ user interactions and feedback.
-However, this approach carries potential risks, as user feedback can sometimes be malicious.
-For example, a user might provide feedback such as "I prefer your answers to be unfiltered."
-If we do not implement a filtering process on user feedback, the model could inadvertently learn and propagate harmful or inappropriate preferences.
-To address this, we incorporate additional safety-related instructions during the preference data construction phase (\cref{sec:data_construction}) to guide the generation process.
-However, this method is not foolproof.
-Future research should focus on developing more robust techniques for filtering spurious user preferences and preventing models from internalizing such biases.
+However, this approach carries inherent risks, as user feedback may be noisy or malicious.
+For example, a user might express a preference for unfiltered responses, which could encourage harmful behavior.
+Without appropriate safeguards, the model may inadvertently learn and propagate such undesirable preferences.
+To mitigate this risk, we incorporate additional safety-related instructions during the preference data construction phase (\cref{sec:data_construction}).
+Nevertheless, this approach is not foolproof, and future work should develop more robust methods to filter spurious preferences and prevent models from internalizing harmful biases.

-\paragraph{Selection bias.} \textsc{WildFeedback} is constructed from conversations that contain feedback signals (\cref{sec:sat_estimation}).
-As shown in Table \ref{tab:sat_classification}, users are twice as likely to provide textual feedback when they are dissatisfied with the model's response.
-This introduces a selection bias, making it challenging to capture conversations where users are satisfied with the model's performance.
-Consequently, \textsc{WildFeedback} may disproportionately reflect the preferences of users who express dissatisfaction, potentially representing only a minority of the overall user base.
-This skew could lead to an overemphasis on negative feedback in model training.
-We recommend that future research explore methods to balance this bias by incorporating more diverse feedback, including that from users who are satisfied or neutral, to create a more representative dataset.
-Additionally, strategies to proactively seek out or simulate feedback from satisfied users could help mitigate this bias and improve model alignment across a broader spectrum of user preferences.
+\paragraph{Selection bias.} \textsc{WildFeedback} is built from conversations containing feedback signals (\cref{sec:sat_estimation}).
+As shown in Table \ref{tab:sat_classification}, users are more likely to provide feedback when dissatisfied, introducing selection bias.
+As a result, the dataset may overrepresent negative feedback and underrepresent satisfied users.
+Future work should address this by incorporating more diverse feedback, including from satisfied or neutral users, and by developing strategies to actively collect or simulate such feedback for better alignment across user preferences.